 The brain controls complex behaviour.
 It is made of billions of interconnected neurones and has different regions that carry out different functions.

-The four main areas in the brain are:
+There are four main areas in the brain:

 |Cerebral hemispheres||The cerebrum's outer layer, it is split into two hemispheres and is highly folded.
 These two hemispheres make up the cerebral cortex.
 This controls most of our senses, intelligence, personality, conscious thought and high-level functions, such as language and verbal memory.|

 |Cerebellum||Controls balance, co-ordination of movement and muscular activity.|

 |Medulla oblongata||Controls unconscious activities such as heart rate and breathing rate.|